aiden200/Aha-/instructions/distributed_instructions.md

       1. Type the drive's password when prompted
       2. To mount the machine each time its started, open up `etc/fstab` using something like
       ```sudo vim /etc/fstab``` then add in the line `//NETWORD_DRIVE_IP/NETWORK_SHARE_NAME /mnt/training-data cifs username=NETWORK_DRIVE_USERNAME,password=NETWORK_DRIVE_PASSWORD,uid=1000,gid=1000,rw 0 0`
-7. Transfer the data into the mounted drive:
+5. Transfer the data into the mounted drive:
    ```
    rsync -av --progress --ignore-existing /path/to/local/videos/ paperspace@<VM_IP>:/mnt/training-data/
    ```
-8. Transfer the code base onto the machine:
+6. Transfer the code base onto the machine:
    ```
    rsync -av --progress --ignore-existing [AHA DIRECTORY] paperspace@[IP ADDR]:/home/paperspace/Documents
    ```
-9. Configure the setup on the machine
+7. Configure the setup on the machine

+   **Note:**: Make sure your pip and python is pointed towards your conda environment!
    1. Install miniconda:
       ```
       # Download Miniconda